ServerContainers/fauxmo/README.md

 _TODO: currently there are only 2 Plugins configurable using Environment Variables - if you like to seem more, take a look at my `scripts/entrypoint.sh` file and implement others - I'm happy to merge pull requests_

+## Build & Variants

+You can specify `DOCKER_REGISTRY` environment variable (for example `my.registry.tld`) and use the build script to build the main container and it's variants for _x86_64, arm64 and arm_

+You'll find all images tagged like `a3.15.0-f0.6.0` which means `a<alpine version>-f<fauxmo version>`.
+This way you can pin your installation/configuration to a certian version. or easily roll back if you experience any problems (don't forget to open a issue in that case ;D).

+To build a `latest` tag run `./build.sh release`

 ## Changelogs

+* 2023-03-19
+    * switched from docker hub to a build-yourself container
+    * new multistage build
 * 2021-07-29
     * initial release
     * raw `/etc/fauxmo/config.json` support